Real-Time Pages

 • Type of data observed (river stage, precipitation, air temperature, etc)

-• Unit of measure for each value
+• Units of measurement for each value

 • Numerical precision of these values